Updated: Jul 1

 The strongest suspect in the case, Andrew Johnson, is currently serving a prison sentence in British Columbia and has been declared a dangerous offender after being convicted of the kidnapping and confinement of a 20-year-old mentally disabled woman and attempting to pick up 12-year-old girls while posing as a police officer.
 Johnson is a suspect in other unsolved cases involving young women in Halifax, like the murder of Andrea King, who was killed 2 years after Kimberly went missing.
 At the time of Kimberly's disappearance, Johnson lived in an apartment located directly across from the Canadian Tire where she worked.
 While he was in therapy for sex offenders, he was asked to write an essay of a sexual assault from the victim's point of view and the account he told sounded eerily like the abduction and rape of Kimberly McAndrew.

 Kimberly's family think of her everyday and pleads of anyone who has any information to contact the police.
 This August she will have been missing for 31 years.
-She would be celebrating her 50th birthday this July 17th.
+She turned 50 years old this past January 17th.

 If you have any information at all regarding her whereabouts please contact the Rewards for Major Unsolved Crimes Program at 1-888-710-9090.
 There is a $150,000 reward for information that leads to an arrest or conviction.

 Missing - Please Find Us (January 22, 2018 post is Kimberly McAndrew)